 In the summer, you can enjoy views of the city and the enormous Lake Michigan from one of the many lively rooftop bars, while the Willis Tower offers the (in)famous Ledge attraction on the 103rd Floor.
 For those without a head for heights, try a private sunset tour on the lake instead.

 7. Denali National Park, Alaska

-Denali National Park is where you go to see a “who’s who” of North American wildlife, including wolves, grizzly bears, caribou, and whatever the plural of moose is.
+Denali National Park is where you see a “who’s who” of North American wildlife, including wolves, grizzly bears, caribou, and whatever the plural of moose is.
 It’s easily one of the best places to visit in Alaska.

 This vast wilderness also contains the largest mountain in North America: Mt.
 Denali.
 Its peak sits at a nose-bleeding 20,310 feet above sea level.

-To get the most out of your visit, I highly recommend a thrilling Jeep tour.
+I highly recommend a thrilling Jeep tour to get the most out of your visit.
 For the more energetic, there are some truly outstanding hiking trails.
 Just remember to pack that bear spray.

 8. Grand Canyon National Park, Arizona